ipfs/kubo/docs/config.md

 #### `Swarm.RelayClient.StaticRelays`

-Your node will use these statically configured relay servers (V1 or V2) instead of discovering public relays V2 from the network.
+Your node will use these statically configured relay servers instead of discovering public relays ([Circuit Relay v2](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md)) from the network.

 Default: `[]`